“Think globally; act locally.”

 San Antonio Interfaith Power & Light

-Contact us to get involved or to start an eco-network in your community.
+Contact us to get involved or to start an IEN in your community.

 Interfaith Environmental Network of Houston: Lisa Brenskelle

 San Antonio Interfaith Power & Light: Diane Duesterhoeft

 All other Texas communities: Katrina Martich

 “The problems we face today, violent conflicts, destruction of nature, poverty, hunger and so on, are human-created problems which can be resolved through human effort, understanding and the development of a sense of brotherhood and sisterhood.
 We need to cultivate a universal responsibility for one another and the planet we share.” - The Dalai Lama

 All of the world’s religions offer religious teachings that call us to care for others and the ecosystems that nourish and sustain us.
 When leaders of different religious traditions come together, we demonstrate the ability to bridge differences and focus on our shared concerns and needs.
 Within our communities, we provide an example of what can be accomplished when people work together for the well-being of all and the wholeness of creation.
 Together, we show the world a better way to care for each other and the ecosystems we share.

 “The maternal sea is polluted, the heavens are rent, the forests are being destroyed and the desert areas are increasing.
 We must protect creation.
 Better yet, we must embellish it, render it spiritual, transfigure it.
 But nothing will be done unless there is a general conversion of men’s minds and hearts.” - Patriarch Ignatius IV of Antioch, A Theology of Creation